dask/distributed/docs/source/prometheus.rst

     Number of workers scheduler needs for task graph dask_scheduler_gil_contention_seconds_total
-    Value representing cumulative total of *potential* GIL contention, in the form of cumulative seconds during which a thread held the GIL locked.
+    Value representing cumulative total of *potential* GIL contention, in the form of cumulative seconds during which any thread held the GIL locked.
     Other threads may or may not have been actually trying to acquire the GIL in the meantime.